Lost Dogs Of Ultimo interview 24/04/23

-MM: Can you tell us about your Band and whos your biggest influences
+MM: Can you tell us about Lazywall and your biggest influences

 MM: Where do you draw your inspirations and ideas from

-MM: What would you say is your Bands favourite song ?
+MM: What would you say is Lazywall's favourite song?

 MM: What can we expect from you live